chaitanya170904/sustainability_tracker/README.md

 1. The homepage will show you an overview of sustainable actions
 2. Use the "Add Action" button to record new sustainable activities
-3. View your total impact points at the top of the dashboard
+3. View your total impact points at the top of the sustainable actions table

 ## Stopping the Application